cwant/epl-openrefine-2019/index.md

 > ## Getting Started
 >
-> Data Carpentry's teaching is hands-on, so participants are encouraged to use
+> This workshop is modeled after the methodologies of Software/Data Carpentry: the teaching is hands-on, so participants are encouraged to use
 > their own computers to ensure the proper setup of tools for an efficient
 > workflow.
 >